top of page

 1967-2015

-In 1966 construction began on a new television transmitter and tower facility which would combine the transmitters of Channel 33 WCHU and Channel 24 WICD on channel 15.
+In 1966, construction began on a new television transmitter and tower facility, combining the transmitters of Channel 33 WCHU and Channel 24 WICD on channel 15.
 The original allocation for channel 15 was moved from Bloomington, Illinois.
-WBLN went dark several years after its initial sign-on, then eventually for the last time in 1958.
-(See the History of WBLN and in my book "Pictures on the Prairie" for more) It was going to be another nine years before another station would be broadcasting on that frequency, but this time from Vermilion County, Illinois.
+WBLN went dark several years after its initial sign-on, eventually for the last time in 1958.
+(See the History of WBLN for more.)
+It would be another nine years before another station would be broadcasting on that frequency, but this time from Vermilion County, Illinois.

-in January 1967 WICD-TV on channel 15 was to go on the air, but an ice storm toppled the new tower built to support the new antenna.
+In January 1967, WICD-TV on channel 15 was to go on the air, but an ice storm toppled the new tower built to support the new antenna.
 This was during the James T. Kelly management period.
-After rebuilding the 1300- foot tower, re-building the transmitter building, and re-installing a transmitter the station finally got on the air in July of 1967.
+After replacing the 1300-foot tower, rebuilding the transmitter building, and re-installing a transmitter, the station finally got on the air in July of 1967.
 The studios remained in the Inman Hotel until 1978 when the studios were moved to the sight of a former S&H Green Stamp store and slot car track at the Country Fair Shopping Center on Champaign's west side.

 New WICD Tower Fails During an Ice Storm

-Pictures above show the initial tower from the fall and winter of 1966-67.
+The pictures above show the initial tower from the fall and winter of 1966-67.
 Pictures include: A tower section is being hauled to the top of the tower.
 An engineer checks out a coaxial connection for the antenna.
 A view from inside the tower, all 1338 feet of it.
 The transmitter building with the tower from the site.
-It was on January 26, 1967, the tower and antenna would fall damaging the transmitter building and contents along with at least one vehicle.
+Then, on January 26, 1967, the tower and antenna fell, damaging the transmitter building and contents along with at least one vehicle.

 (pictures from WICD-TV)

-On January 31, 1967, WICD, Channel 15 was to sign on the air from its new 1338 foot tower between Homer and Fithian, Illinois.
-Unfortunately, an ice storm overloaded the tower with several feet of ice, adding tons to its overall weight.
-It wasn't long that the extra weight, snapped guy wires causing the lower levels of the tower to buckle and fall over the transmitter building and what was probably some poor engineers vehicle parked under it.
-It took over 7 months to clean up the damage, and replace the earlier tower with another one, along with more guy wire supports.
-The farmer who owns the adjacent land, still occasionally turns up some hunk of metal from the tower which fell almost 40 years ago!
-The delay of the premiere of WICD, Channel 15 necessitated the continuation of the use of the WCHU, Channel 33, WICD, Channel 24 and Channel 75 transmitters
+On January 31, 1967, WICD, Channel 15, was to sign on the air from its new 1338-foot tower between Homer and Fithian, Illinois.
+Unfortunately, during an ice storm, ice buildup overloaded the tower with several feet of ice, adding tons to its overall weight.
+It wasn't long before the extra weight snapped guy wires, causing the tower's lower levels to buckle and fall over the transmitter building and what was some poor engineer's vehicle parked under it.
+It took over seven months to clean up the damage and replace the earlier tower with another one, along with more guy wire supports.
+The farmer who owns the adjacent land still occasionally turns up some hunk of metal from the tower, which fell over 55 years ago!
+The delay of the WICD, Channel 15 premiere necessitated the continuation of the use of the WCHU, Channel 33, WICD, Channel 24, and Channel 75 transmitters.

-The "Certificate of Toppled Towers" was a joke certificate that read, "This certificate entitles you to be an exclusive member of the Toppled Tower Club.
+The "Certificate of Toppled Towers" was a joke that read, "This certificate entitles you to be an exclusive member of the Toppled Tower Club.
 This award is given only to those organizations which are unconditionally qualified."
-It was signed by James T. Kelly, WCHU Station Manager, Charter Member.
-Unfortunately, by 1978 WAND also qualified.
+James T. Kelly, WCHU Station Manager and Charter Member, signed it.
+Unfortunately, by 1978, WAND also qualified.

 (WICD)